glypher/tennis_iv/README.md

 * `winner_entry`
   * WC - Wild Card.
 Awarded at the discretion of organisers.
   * Q - Qualifier
   * LL - Lucky Loser.
-Entered the competition because someone withdraw.
+Entered the competition because someone withdrew.
   * PR - Protected Ranking.
 In case of injury, use your pre injury ranking
   * _  - other types account for less than 1% of data
 * `winner_name`